eth-sri/ilf/README.md

 $ docker run -it ilf
 ```

 You can also follow the instructions in the Dockerfile to install ILF locally.
+If you experience build errors on Apple M chips, please refer to [#21](https://github.com/eth-sri/ilf/issues/21).

 ## Usage